How to make your CV stand out

 It demonstrates that you’re paying attention to what’s going on in your field and makes it more likely you’ll bag that interview.

 CVs are essentially a five-minute window to grab the attention of a potential employer and convince them to give you an interview.
-That means your CV really has to make an impact.
+That means your CV has to make an impact.

 Even if you’re relatively new to the world of work, focus on your most relevant skills and achievements – and why you’d be a great fit for a particular role or company.